mattrussi/gitlab-com-runbooks/docs/pipeline-validation-service/README.md

 TODO: what details are included in the logs (non-direct identifiers so it's not strictly PII) and scripts/processes we can use to map those back to users/groups/projects if we had to.

 ## Metrics

 TODO: Explain the *key* metrics available (with links to https://thanos.gitlab.net/graph.); we can assume general familiarity with the golang built in ones, and *roughly* what the http metrics are, but need to point out which labels are meaningful
 TODO: Links to dashboards (we'll have to create those first, and we might need some actual real-life data from at least staging to makethose look useful)

+## Rules fetching

+The rules used by the service are periodically queried from a Git repository (TODO: add URL here) through HTTP requests.
+Anytime that the HEAD of the configured Git branch is determined to have changed, a Git pull is executed and rules updated.

 ## Control

 TODO: The feature flag and how to disable the use of the service in a hurry
 TODO: Who is responsible for read-only vs active mode in the service (T&S) and how to get that changed if necessary
-TODO: The env vars for the URL, Token, and Timeout; @cmiskell to add this when details are finalized.
+TODO: The env vars for the URL, Token, and Timeout, Git rules repository name, branch, private and deploy tokens; @cmiskell to add this when details are finalized.